edgar-avetisyan-vay/atlas/README.md

   -e SCAN_SUBNETS="192.168.1.0/24,10.0.0.0/24" \
   keinstien/atlas:latest
 ```

+> **Tip:** `keinstien/atlas:latest` tracks the most recent published release.
+If you want to test features that you just
+> built locally (for example, the multi-site "Sites" tab), run `docker build -t atlas:dev .` and substitute `atlas:dev` in
+> the command above.

 **Environment Variables:**
 - `ATLAS_UI_PORT` – Sets the port for the Atlas UI (Nginx).
 Default: 8888.